Billing

 4 Common Types of Lawyer Invoices

-Your law firm should have different invoice templates, depending on the nature of the billing.
-Commonly, you'll use standard invoices, prepayment invoices, recurring invoices, and interim invoices.
+Your law firm may have a variety of invoice templates, depending on the nature of your billing.
+This can include standard invoices, prepayment invoices, recurring invoices, and interim invoices.

 Let's define each of these.